-Day-ahead procedure Day D-1 between the closure of the DA market and hour H Intraday procedure Between day D-1 hour H and day D before the update deadline of bid Z The Scheduling Agent can update bid Z for day D. The bid must be firm at all times.
+Day-ahead procedure Day D-1 between the closure of the DA market and hour H 39 Intraday procedure Between day D-1 hour H and day D before the update deadline of bid Z The Scheduling Agent can update bid Z for day D. The bid must be firm at all times.
 ELIA may activate the flexibility bid Z for redispatching purposes (rules see section 7.4).
 (If applicable) ELIA will amend the corresponding schedule for day D (rules see section 6.5.3).
-Day D after the update deadline of bid Z ELIA may activate the flexibility bid Z for redispatching purposes (rules see section 7.4) until the deadline for activation of the bid.(If applicable) ELIA will amend the corresponding schedule for day D (rules see section 6.5.3).
+Day D after the update deadline of bid Z ELIA may activate the flexibility bid Z for redispatching purposes (rules see section 7.4) until the deadline for activation of the bid.